void

 Landšturmák Švejk

 Švejk no doubt had Heimatrecht in the Czech south, otherwise he would not have served with Infanterieregiment Nr.
 91. This gives an indication of Švejk's age.
-If he was more than 36 he wouldn't have been called up in this round, and had he been younger than 30 he would have reported at Beseda.
-The fact that Švejk was superarbitrated and had to report at Střelecký ostrov means that he necessarily must have been a landšturmák aged between 30 and 36 in 1914.
-That unless the belonged to the younger group (aged 20-22) that reported in October 1914.
-This is however unlikely, because it is explicitly stated that Švejk was called up when the Austrians were fleeing across the Raba (which they did in late November).
+If he was more than 36 he would not have been called up in this round, and had he been younger than 30 he would have reported at Beseda.
+The fact that Švejk was superarbitrated and had to report at Střelecký ostrov means that he necessarily must have been a landšturmák aged between 30 and 36 in 1914, unless he belonged to the younger group (aged 20-22) that reported in October 1914.
+This is, however, unlikely, because it is explicitly stated that Švejk was called up when the Austrians were fleeing across the Raba (which they did in late November).

 Quote(s) from the novel